360.859.9090 | 503.405.4300

 Your Satisfaction Guaranteed

-We want you to live a life that is stress-free and pest-free, and at Aspen Pest Control, we know that the latter can make the former true!
-If you have a pest infestation, are curious about long-term pest control, or simply want a free quote, then give us a call!
+We want you to live a stress- and pest-free life, and at Aspen Pest Control, we know that the latter can make the former true!
+If you have a pest infestation, are curious about long-term pest control, or simply want a free quote, give us a call!
 We’d be proud to show you why we’re the preferred choice of so many in our community for all of their pest control needs.

 Call Aspen Pest Control today and get rid of your bee problem.